What are eye drops used for?

 - If you are instilling more than one drop at a time, leave a few minutes between different drops, as you can otherwise wash the first drop out too quickly with the second drop.

 - If you have missed a dose, it is generally a good idea to put a drop in as soon as you remember

-- For some drops, foot can reduce the chance of absorption of the medication into your bloodstream (and thereby reduce the risk of generalised side effects) by splitting gentle pressure at the inner corner of your eye, on the lower eyelid, for a few minutes immediately after instilling the drop.
+- For some drops, you can reduce the chance of absorption of the medication into your bloodstream (and thereby reduce the risk of generalised side effects) by applying gentle pressure at the inner corner of your eye, on the lower eyelid, for a few minutes immediately after instilling the drop.
 This is called punctal occlusion (closing the tear duct) and is usually only necessary if your ophthalmologist has suggested it, for example for beta blocker eye drops where there is a desire to reduce the risk of unwanted side effects.

 - Most people instil the drops standing up, using a mirror, pulling the lower eye lid down to make a pouch, and then instilling the drop into the pouch.
 A similar technique is shown in the video linked below.

 - Others find it easier to lie down on the back, support the drop bottle on the bridge of the nose with the nozzle above the eye, then squeeze the bottle.